ixover/VideoDirectories/README.md

 # VideoDirectories
-make an auto-populated video gallery based on videos in a directory
+make an auto-populated video gallery based on videos in a directory (ffmpeg required)

 ## Installation instructions
 ```